 Many of these activities revolve around music and sport.
 However, for those who are not musical or athletic there is still much on offer.
 We strongly encourage all pupils to participate in at least two of the activities each week.
-Of course there are many pupils who find themselves doing something every day.
+There are many pupils who find themselves doing something every day.